luxonis/depthai-docs-website/api.md

 The DepthAI API python module is prebuilt for Ubuntu 18.04 and Raspbian 10

-* Ubuntu 18.04 - Python 3.6 (`depthai.cpython-36m-x86_64-linux-gnu.so`)
+* Ubuntu 18.04 - Python 3.6
-* Raspbian - Python 3.7 (`depthai.cpython-37m-arm-linux-gnueabihf.so`)
+* Raspbian - Python 3.7

-DepthAI is supported on other platforms but pre-built python modules are not included, so need to be built from source.
+DepthAI is supported on other platforms but but need to be built from source as pre-built python modules are not included by default.
 Below is a quick summary of what's been tried by Luxonis staff and DepthAI users:

 * Mac OS X - Compile from source, instructions (here](#mac-os-x).
 * Linux Mint - Appears to work with Ubuntu 18.04 prebuilt python modules